Subbs66/ML_Algorithms/README.md

 Code consists of all the code depicting Algorithms ( In Python ) (.ipynb format )

-Reports consits of all the oututs ( including graphs if any )
+Reports consits of all the outputs ( including graphs if any )